Concrete block

 A concrete block, also known as a cinder block in North American English, breeze block in British English, or concrete masonry unit (CMU), or by various other terms, is a standard-size rectangular block used in building construction.
 The use of blockwork allows structures to be built in the traditional masonry style with layers (or courses) of staggered blocks.

 Concrete blocks may be produced with hollow centers (cores) to reduce weight, improve insulation and provide an interconnected void into which concrete can be poured to solidify the entire wall after it is built.

 Concrete blocks are some of the most versatile building products available because of the wide variety of appearances that can be achieved using them.

 Naming

-Those that use cinders (fly ash or bottom ash) as an aggregate material are called cinder blocks in the United States.
+Due to common addition of cinder admixtures (cementitious fly ash and/or aggregate bottom ash), CMU blocks are commonly called cinder blocks in the United States.
 They are also known as breeze blocks, a term derived from breeze, referring to the small cinders and cinder-dust that are created by partially burned coal.
 However, in the United States breeze blocks also refers specifically to decorative blocks used on exterior walls to allow the breeze through, which were an important feature of Mid-Century Modern design, popularised by Edward Durrell Stone.

 In Australia, they are often known as besser blocks (because the Besser Company was a major supplier of machines that made concrete blocks), and also as grey blocks or concrete masonry units (CMUs).

+Due to its visual similarity to compressed blocks, concrete blocks are also called briquette, briquet (Briket in Turkish) as well.

 Clinker blocks use clinker (ash created as a waste product from impurities in minerals such as coal, limestone and iron-ore), also called slag.